Azure/fleet/docs/troubleshooting/README.md

   ...
 ```

-The `ClusterResourcePlacementScheduled` condition is set to `false` due to a specific scenario: the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.
+The `ClusterResourcePlacementScheduled` condition is set to `false`, the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.

 We can also take a look at the `ClusterSchedulingPolicySnapshot` status to figure out why the scheduler could not schedule the resource for the placement policy specified.